-But here we are faced with the need to create organisational structures that are capable of regrouping the excluded in such a way as to begin the attack the sense of a progressive substitution of the secondary manufacturing sector by the tertiary services one.
+But here we are faced with the need to create organisational structures that are capable of regrouping the excluded in such a way as to begin the attack on repression.
+So we come to the need to give life to autonomous base nuclei, which can obviously give themselves any other name that indicates the concept of self-organisation.